ljdyer/george-bday-wordle/README.md

 ## New discoveries from this project

 I used the itertools cycle function for cycling through the list of 9 colours multiple times in [bday-message.py](bday-message.py).
-I learnt about this function for the first time while working on this project and found it very convenient.
+I learnt about this function for the first time while working on this project, but expect to use it again as it is very concise and convenient for this kind of use case.

 <a href="https://docs.python.org/3/library/itertools.html#:~:text=itertools.cycle(iterable)"><img src="readme-img/itertools-cycle.PNG"></a>